kanikel/Data-Structure-and-Algorithms-Projects/README.md

-# Stack
+# Data Structure and Algorithms Projects
-* These are the projects I have been working in the Data Structure and Algorithms Course including bubble sorting algorithms, linked stacks, etc.
+* These are the projects I have been working in the Data Structure and Algorithms Course including basic sorting algorithms, linked stacks, etc.